CopterExpress/clover/docs/en/gpio.md

 level = pi.read(12)
 ```

-For finding out pins' numbers, use the [Raspberry Pi pinout](https://pinout.xyz).
+To find out the pins' numbers, consult the [Raspberry Pi pinout](https://pinout.xyz).

 ## Connecting servos

-Most of servos are controlled with PWM signal.
+Servo motors are typically controlled with PWM signal.
 Extreme positions of servos are reached with signal widths approximately equal to 1000 and 2000 µs.
 Values for a specific servo can be determined experimentally.

 Connect the signal wire of the servo to one of GPIO-pins of the Raspberry.
-For controlling a servo, connected to the pin 13, use a code like this:
+To control a servo connected to the pin 13 use a code like this:

 ```python
 import time